 Following the elevated nutrient levels, integrated chl-a was highest at the cyclonic eddy and background stations (20.0-21.3 mg m-2), and lowest at the center of the ultraoligotrophic anti-cyclonic eddy (17.9 mg m-2) (Tables 1, S1).
 The deep chlorophyll maximum (DCM) spread from 90-120 m in the cyclonic eddy, while a smaller DCM shoulder was observed in the anti-cyclonic eddy (~90-120 m) and at the background (~120-130 m) stations (Figure 3A).
 Nonetheless, the cyclone had the highest chl-a concentration among all stations (0.31 μg L-1) while the DCM in the anti-cyclonic eddy had a weaker Chl-a signal (0.18 μg L-1) (Figure 3A, Table S1).
 Synechococcus was mostly found in the surface water of all stations, whereas Prochlorococcus occupied the DCM depths (Figure 3B, C).
 The highest cell abundance of these cyanobacteria was found at the background station (69x1010 Synechococcus cells m-2) and in the anti-cyclone (270x1010 Prochlorococcus cells m-2), while the lowest abundances were found in the cyclone (~27x1010 Synechococcus cells m-2 and ~160x1010 Prochlorococcus cells m-2) (Tables 1, S1).
 Cyanobacterial read abundance based on amplicon sequencing supported these findings (Figure 4).
 The dominant bacterioplankton lineages in the photic zone included SAR86, Flavobacteriales, Puniceispirillales, Rhodospirillales, SAR11 (clade Ia) and others (Figures 4, S4).
-The abundance of pico- and nano-eukaryotic phytoplankton was higher at the cyclonic station $(13.5 \times 10^{10} \text{ cells m}^{-2})$ than the other stations sampled $(\sim 5.5 \times 10^{10} \text{ cells})$ m-2) (Tables 1, S1).
+The abundance of pico- and nano-eukaryotic phytoplankton was higher at the cyclonic station (13.5x1010 cells m-2) than the other stations sampled (~5.5x1010 cells

+360 the cyclonic station (13.5x1010 cells m-2) than the other stations sampled (~5.5x1010 cells m-2) (Tables 1, S1).
 Picoeukaryotes were mostly found in the surface water (top 50 m) and nanoeukaryotes were mostly found at the DCM depth (Figure 3D, E).
 Correspondingly, total pico-phytoplankton biomass was highest in the cyclonic eddy (597 mg C m-2), which is 1.6-1.7-fold higher than at the background or anti-cyclonic stations (Tables 1, S1).
+18S

-18S rRNA amplicon analyses indicated that at the photic depths mainly non-diatom microbial eukaryotes were dominant, such as dinoflagellates, Prymnesiophyceae and Ochrophyta (Figures 5, S5).
-Overall, the pico- and nano-eukaryotic populations were more diverse in the photic zone than in the deep waters, yet no major differences in alpha diversity parameters were observed between the stations (Figure S6).
+- 365 rRNA amplicon analyses indicated that at the photic depths mainly non-diatom microbial eukaryotes were dominant, such as dinoflagellates, Prymnesiophyceae and Ochrophyta (Figures 5, S5).
+Overall, the pico- and nano-eukaryotic populations were more diverse in the photic zone than in the deep waters, yet no major differences in alpha diversity parameters were observed between the stations (Figure S6). - 370

-Algal pigment analysis at the cyclone showed that the photosynthetic auxiliary pigments were mostly comprised of fucoxanthin (109 ng L-1) - a pigment marker of diatoms, chrysophytes and some prymnesiophytes, and zeaxanthin (74 ng L-1) - a pigment marker for green algae and cyanobacteria (Figure S7).
-At the anti-cyclonic eddy, fucoxanthin was also detected at the DCM, however, its concentration was lower by ~40% (~65 ng L-1) while zeaxanthin concentration was slightly lower (~64 ng L-1) (Figure S7).
+Algal pigment analysis at the cyclone showed that the photosynthetic auxiliary pigments were mostly comprised of fucoxanthin (109 ng L^{-1}) - a pigment marker of diatoms, chrysophytes and some prymnesiophytes, and zeaxanthin (74 ng L^{-1}) - a pigment marker for green algae and cyanobacteria (Figure S7).
+At the anti-cyclonic eddy, fucoxanthin was also detected at the DCM, however, its concentration was lower by ~40% previous studies showed that fucoxanthin can also be used as their marker in absence of

+375 (~65 ng L-1) while zeaxanthin concentration was slightly lower (~64 ng L-1) (Figure S7).
 As very few diatoms were detected by the 18S rRNA amplicon analysis, we surmise that the presence of fucoxanthin was most likely attributed to prymnesiophytes.
-Although the most considered diagnostic marker for prymnesiophytes is 19- hexanoyloxyfucoxanthin, previous studies showed that fucoxanthin can also be used as their marker in absence of 19- hexanoyloxyfucoxanthin signals (Ansotegui et al., 2003).
+Although the most considered diagnostic marker for prymnesiophytes is 19- hexanoyloxyfucoxanthin,

-Figure 3 - Vertical profile of chlorophyll.a (A), Synechococcus (B), Prochlorococcus (C), pico-eukaryotes (D) nano-eukaryotes (E) and primary production rate (F) at the photic layer of cyclonic (blue triangle) and anti-cyclonic (red square) eddies and an uninfluenced background station (white circle) at the southeastern Mediterranean Sea during October 2018.
+Figure 3 - Vertical profile of chlorophyll.a (A), Synechococcus (B), Prochlorococcus (C), pico-eukaryotes (D) nano-eukaryotes (E) and primary production rate (F) at the photic layer of cyclonic (blue triangle) and anti-cyclonic (red square) eddies and an uninfluenced

+385 background station (white circle) at the southeastern Mediterranean Sea during October 2018.